Grilled Teriyaki Chicken

 FAQ

-- How long can I marinate?
+- How long can I safely marinate the chicken?

-- Why is the chicken sticking to the grill?
+- How do I keep the chicken from sticking to the grill grates?

 Serving Suggestions